heabijay/crtcli/README.md

 - `[PACKAGE:DESTINATION]` — Packages to pull and their destination folders (comma-separated `PackageName:DestinationFolder` pairs)

   Defaults:
-  - Package: Tries to determine package name from destination folder (From file ./descriptor.json)
+  - Package: Tries to determine package name from destination folder (From file ./descriptor.json).
-  - Destination: Current directory if not specified, or the folder with the same name as the package if left empty.
+  - Destination: Folder with the same name as the package if not specified.

   Examples:
-  - `UsrPackage` means "UsrPackage" to current folder.
+  - `UsrPackage` means "UsrPackage" to "./UsrPackage" folder (e.g. destination is empty).
+  - `UsrPackage:` means "UsrPackage" to "./UsrPackage" folder (e.g. destination is empty).
   - `UsrPackage:.` means "UsrPackage" to current folder.
-  - `UsrPackage:` means "UsrPackage" to "./UsrPackage" folder (e.g. destination is empty).
   - `UsrPackage:/repos/UsrPackage` means "UsrPackage" to "/repos/UsrPackage" folder.
   - `:./repos/UsrPackage` means "UsrPackage" (inferred from the destination folder) to "./repos/UsrPackage" folder.

-  \* When [workspace.crtcli.toml](#workspacecrtclitoml) present, it uses packages and their package folders from it.
+  \* If no package or destination is specified, crtcli will attempt to determine the package name(s) from the current directory by looking for [workspace.crtcli.toml](#workspacecrtclitoml) or descriptor.json.

 **Options:**